National Minimum Wage

 The national minimum wage (NMW) and national living wage is a legal right which covers almost all workers in the UK.
 It became law on 1 April 1999 to prevent unduly low pay and also to help create a level playing field for employers.
 The national minimum wage is revised each April following recommendations by the Low Pay Commission.

-This informative article details the current pay rates, minimum wage entitlements and guidelines to ensure you are paying your staff the correct amount in line with current legislation.
+In this blog we provide detail for the current pay rates, minimum wage entitlements and guidelines to ensure you are paying your staff the correct amount in line with current legislation.
 We also outline what will happen to companies who underpay their employees.

 Entitlement to the NMW